 Stora Enso has received four Nordic ScanStar awards for convenient, eco-friendly packaging designs that replace plastic.
 All winning designs are made of renewable wood fiber.
 This year the ScanStar awards received a total of 32 submissions from the Nordic countries and 14 awards were given out.
 The jury assessed the level of competition to be high.

 Worldwide, production of recovered fibre fell from just over 250 million tonnes in 2018 to less than 244 million tonnes in 2019.
 However, global production of paper and board using recovered fibres held steady at just below 211 million tonnes.

-Metsä Group’s innovation company Metsä Spring Ltd has made an equity investment in Montinutra Ltd, a startup converting forest industry side streams into high-value bioactive products.
-The financing round totals approximately EUR 1 million, and Metsä Spring is participating in the round with current and new private investors.
+Metsä Group’s innovation company Metsä Spring Ltd has made an equity investment in Innomost Ltd, a startup converting forest industry side streams into high-value bioactive products.

 AR Packaging was awarded for two applications of the innovative fibre-based barrier container in collaboration with Club Coffee and Perfetti Van Melle.

 Stora Enso’s pilot facility for producing bio-based carbon materials from lignin has started operations.
 This follows the company’s EUR 10 million investment announced in 2019.
 Pilot production of Lignode® by Stora Enso, wood-based carbon for batteries, is currently being ramped up.
 Applications include electric vehicles and consumer electronics as well as large-scale energy storage systems.